 The impact of current developments justifies giving attention to the role of the judiciary in the balance of powers.
 Most visibly, the increased influence of international and European law has empowered national judiciaries to strike down legislation that violates convention rights.
 Particularly in legal systems based on the sovereignty of parliament, this development has induced a profound change in the relationship between the judiciary and the legislator.
 The courts no longer restricted by a prohibition of constitutional review in their assessment of legislative acts.
-Moreover, the diminished 'inviolability' of legislative acts has eased the introduction of mechanisms of constitutional review.
+Moreover, the diminished 'inviolability' of legislative acts has eased the introduction of mechanisms of constitutional review into legal systems that traditionally had great resistance to this form of judicial review.
 An example is the introduction of the Human Rights Act 1998 in the UK, which gives competence to the UK Supreme Court to declare Acts of Parliament incompatible with fundamental rights protected by the ECHR.
-Another example concerns the French constitutional review in individual cases.
+Another example concerns the French constitutional revision of July 2008 regarding the introduction of constitutional review in individual cases.